 Keep SEO in Mind

 Adding images to your content is not just a way to break a long wall of text, it also helps improve the SEO of your content.
-Most bloggers use WordPress as a platform, and you can optimize images on WordPress by picking the relevant, copyright-free photos; use the correct file name, adding tags and captions using relevant keywords.
+Most bloggers use WordPress as a platform, and you can optimize images on WordPress by picking relevant, copyright-free photos; using the correct file name, and adding tags and captions using relevant keywords.

 You also want to add both external and internal links to your post.
-Ideally, you should link out to high-traffic and high authority sites to boost more traffic into your content.
-Importantly, you need to link back on your site, either in the body of your content or at the author bio, whichever the blog owner approves.
+Ideally, you should link out to high-traffic and high-authority sites to boost more traffic to your content.
+Importantly, you need to link back to your site, either in the body of your content or in the author bio, whichever the blog owner approves.
 Without a link back, people who want to learn more about you, or your brand or business, won’t have any clue who you are, and they may quickly move on to another resource.

 Make Your Headline and Introduction Count

 Proceed with a solid introduction.
-There are several ways to do this, like asking a question, stating an impressive statistic or hinting on a problem that your content might be able to solve.
-At this point, you want to pick your audience’s’ interest and keep that momentum going until the very end.
+There are several ways to do this, like asking a question, stating an impressive statistic, or hinting at a problem that your content might be able to solve.
+At this point, you want to pick your audience’s interest and keep that momentum going until the very end.